free workshop: get booked out locally on july 17th →

 3. Any remaining balance from the original project must be paid in full prior to new start date

-4. Additional costs may apply if the original project scope requires updates, market rates have increased since original agreement, or new technical requirements have emerge.
+4. Additional costs may apply if the original project scope requires updates, market rates have increased since original agreement, or new technical requirements have emerged.

 Provider reserves the right to decline project restart requests if more than 90 days have elapsed since project abandonment.